syxanash/gitron/README.md

 >Greetings, programs!

+Have you ever wondered how your *github repository* would look like on a **TRON grid**?
+Well now you can...

 ## Description

 This is a web game based on [TRON](http://en.wikipedia.org/wiki/Tron) universe.
-Every repository on GitHub can be a TRON character *(sam, clu, flynn, tron, etc.)* and may fight against other repositories.
+Every repository on GitHub can be a TRON character *(sam, clu, flynn, tron, etc.)* and can fight against other repositories.

 The score is based on: